 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - Attendance at the scheduled workshop is compulsory.
+- Workshop: There is a compulsory attendance requirement in this course. - Attendance at the scheduled workshop is compulsory.